Break the Silence has embedded a culture of continuous improvement within the charity and we strive to improve in all aspects of our work.

 Supporting the Growing Healthy project, funding from Community Food & Health helps survivors to develop healthy relationships with food, learn to prepare and enjoy the benefits of a healthy, nutritious diet to positively impact on their physical health both now and for the future.
 In will promote social interaction, reduce loneliness and isolation, increase confidence and self-esteem and help survivors build trusting new relationships with others.

 A gold award from GSK was gratefully received to assist us with the transition into larger premises.
 Additional overhead costs were incurred in order to provide a dedicated therapy room and increase our appointment opportunities.
 Complementary therapy is available to all clients free of charge, designed to work alongside the support process, activating the natural healing process and restoring physical and emotional well-being, aiding relaxation, confidence and trust.
+Funding from GSK was completed by November 2017.

 Supporting our Running Is Our Therapy Group (RIOT) with branded t-shirts, hats, high visibility vests etc. The group wanted to have a brand of their own and have developed their own RIOT logo which features on the merchandise funded by Greggs Foundation.
 They will wear this to raise awareness of their group and to promote health and wellbeing and are hoping to take part in a 10k local event.